 You can still strategise with digital marketing analytics if you’re involved with online marketing, content marketing or time-tested-and-true marketing campaigns.
 It’s time to upgrade your skill set, enhance your approaches and strategize your business’s ability to connect with buyers.
 Find out why digital marketing analytics and metrics are important—as well as why you need them.

-How Digital Marketing Departments Refine Campaigns
+How Digital Marketing Metrics and Analytics Departments Refine Campaigns

-In the past, companies could study consumer groups, outline different target markets and match campaigns with buyer needs.
+Previously, companies could study consumer groups, outline different target markets and match campaigns with buyer needs.
 Unfortunately, 2017 doesn’t support base-measure population studies.
 There’s simply too much information going around.

-Tool One: Predictive Lead Scoring
+Tool One: Digital Marketing Metrics and Analytics – Predictive Lead Scoring

 The most powerful metric and analytic tool you can get is one which scores predictive leads.
 Marketing analytics tools ‘model’ new digital marketing campaigns based on current information.
 Predictive modelling utilises conventional data, compiles it, crunches it and predicts future buyer behaviour.
 They let marketers assess content easily, helping them optimize their brand’s revenue potential.
 The Kapost Blog covers predictive lead scoring in detail, expounding upon its estimated 250-per cent ROI increases.

-Tool Two: Marketing ROI Plans
+Tool Two: Digital Marketing Metrics and Analytics – Marketing ROI Plans

-Tool Three: Content Marketing Measurement
+Tool Three: Digital Marketing Metrics and Analytics – Content Marketing Measurement

 It’s important to measure the impact of any strategy you put into motion—and content marketing is no different.
 By tying together individual pieces of content, you can view your digital marketing approaches on a granular level.
 Sure, tools which compile data are important.
 Sometimes, getting a closer look can make all the difference.
-Businesses often use content marketing metric measurement packages to determine revenue derived from a single blog post, tweet or website click.
+Businesses often use content marketing metric measurement packages to determine revenue derived from a single blog post, tweet, or website click.

-Tool Four: Website Revenue Measurement
+Tool Four: Digital Marketing Metrics and Analytics – Website Revenue Measurement

 These tools, when used effectively, can track your website’s visitors.
-More importantly: They can track comprehensive user behaviour, giving you—the decision maker—a detailed look into awesome campaign approaches.
+More importantly, They can track comprehensive user behaviour, giving you—the decision maker—a detailed look into awesome campaign approaches.
 Collected data is derived from web user congregation, clickthrough, eCommerce purchases and more.
 Many website revenue measurement tools use multifactor analysis, which compares retention rates to identify valuable, long-term customers.

 The Customer’s Sales Funnel Journey

-Again, digital marketing metrics and analytics is focused on the customer’s habits.
+Again, digital marketing metrics and analytics are focused on the customer’s habits.
 There’s a lot of data out there.
 Some of it’s useful, and some of it isn’t.
 To grab the customer’s attention, a business needs to map out its path to eventual brand interaction, purchase and future behaviour.

 The Power of Comparison